Meeting Time: December 12, 2023 at 11:30am PST

 • Default_avatar

-Reba MyallMartin 9 months ago
+Reba MyallMartin about 1 year ago

 As a student in Oakland Unified School District and as someone who bikes to school, I support this measure.